AbdulrahamanMusa/BS4Dash/README.md

 #Acknowledgments:

-I would like to acknowledge Posit and Appsilon who have made this project possible by providing the Packages.
+I would like to acknowledge Posit and David Granjon who have made this project possible by providing the Packages.
 Their continuous support and efforts have helped create a robust and user-friendly Market Stock Predictive Analytics Dashboard.

 [App Link](https://amdatasolution.shinyapps.io/Bs4Dashkobo/#)